santisica29/FlashcardsRevisited/readme.md

 - Reporting and other data output uses ConsoleTableExt library to output in a more pleasant way.

 ## Challenges

-- Work with linked tables and reference them correctly.
-- Using DTOs correctly to present the user the information in a safer way.
+## Challenges & Lessons Learned

+This project pushed me in several directions I hadn't fully explored before:

+- **Mastering relational integrity in SQL Server**
+  Properly setting up foreign keys with `ON DELETE CASCADE` so stacks, flashcards, and study sessions stay in sync when deleted.

+- **DTOs for clean presentation vs internal models**
+  Using separate DTOs to hide internal IDs (especially StackId) from the user interface.
+This forced better separation between domain logic and what the user actually sees — no more leaking database concerns into the UI.

-- Going from SQLite to SQL Server and the differences in between them.
+- **Switching from SQLite to full SQL Server**
-- Create multiple menus for different areas while keeping everything organize.
-- Using join to access data from another table.
-- Validating the inputs so the app doesn't crash
+  Dealing with differences in data types, connection handling, case sensitivity (or lack thereof), and schema creation scripts.
+Made me appreciate why people say "SQLite for dev, real DB for prod/learning".

+- **Building maintainable multi-level menus**
+  Creating intuitive navigation (Main → Stacks → Flashcards → Study Area) without turning the code into spaghetti.

+- **Robust input validation & error handling**
+  Making sure the app doesn't crash on empty input, invalid numbers, duplicate stack names, or SQL constraint violations.
+Added custom validators + friendly error messages.

 ## Resources